Written by Clare (she/her) and Chloe (she/her), students

 Depending on how old you are and the type of job you're applying for, the sections on your résumé can differ.
 However, the following sections are common for high school students:

-- Your name and contact information (so employers can call you to set up an interview)
+- Your name and contact information (so employers can reach you for an interview)

 - Skills and qualifications (which can be a great way of highlighting what you can do if you haven't had many/any previous jobs)